 Roberto Medoro, the owner/chef of Mas Fontanelles, a delightful "Hotel Rural - Restaurante" in Biar, Spain was kind enough to share the recipe for a dish he had cooked for Ed and me the previous night.
 While he carefully explained the proceedure, he apologized that he did not measure the ingredients, just did it by eye.
 Since I often cook this way (and have had to make a point of measuring when checking out recipes for this blog), I can appreciate his approach.
-To date, I have made this twice, both "by eye" so offer photos but no exact measurements.
-While Ed and I have enjoyed this rendition, neither of my attempts has met the bar set by Mas Fontanelles in either taste or presentation.
-Perhaps it is a combination of my reluctance to use butter, the size of the chicken pieces I have used, not exactly hitting the magic combination of the "mixture", or the exaggerated memory of a perfect evening.
+To date I have made this by "by eye" so offer photos but no exact measurements.
+While Ed and I have enjoyed this rendition, neither of my attempts have met the bar set by Mas Fontanelles in either taste or presentation.
+Perhaps it is a combination of my reluctance to use butter, the size of the chicken pieces I have used, not exactly hitting the magic combination of the "mixture", or no doubt the exaggerated memory of a perfect evening.

 [Bone, skin and trim the excess fat]

 3 small/2 medium second joints per person

 Slice open so they are still in one piece but lie flat and stuff with:

 "A mixture" of: anchoives, garlic, tyme. pepper, tapenade [I used Whole Foods black olive tapenade]